haiwera-silk-cd/magento-devdocs/guides/v2.0/coding-standards/code-standard-jquery-widgets.md

   Properties without an underscore prefix are accessible using the jQuery Widget factory public API.

   {% highlight javascript %}
-// Declaration of the backend.accordion widget
+// Declaration of the backend.手风琴菜单小工具
 $.widget('mage.accordion', {
     _create: function() {
         this.header = this.element.find(this.options.header);